Quality standards for sterile genetics are often difficult to meet, creating challenges for manufacturers.

 This lack of transparency creates major issues for any pharmaceutical company aiming for full regulatory compliance.
 The EXCiPACT Certification Scheme for Pharma Excipients (in the US) and the Eudralex guidelines (in Europe) both lay out specific GMP and GDP standards for marketing authorization holders (MAHs) of pharmaceutical products.
 For example, facilities are expected to be sterile, to undergo regular inspections, and to have systems in place for area monitoring and air handling.
 But since the MAH is rarely directly responsible for the supply chain and manufacturing, it can be extraordinarily difficult for them to know, for sure, whether the CMO is complying.

-Contract manufacturing organizations need to be clearer about their standards.
+Contract manufacturing organizations need to be clearer about their standards for sterile genetics.

 For all these reasons, the bulk of the responsibility for following GMP and GDP falls squarely on the shoulders of the CMO.
 One might expect that all CMOs would do their best to follow guidelines rigorously, given that their success as a business depends on their ability to consistently deliver sterile, effective batches of pharmaceuticals.
 And while this is true to some extent, slight variations in quality standards between the CMO, the pharmaceutical developer, and various regulatory bodies can (and often do) lead to miscommunications and mistakes.